Narrow-gauge railways in Saxony: Expansion before World War I

 Within 20 years, the Saxon narrow-gauge railway network had almost reached its final size.
 After 1900, only few additional railways were added.
 Most were just additions to existing lines that brought operational advantages.

 Although the narrow-gauge network made very little profit, it was very important for the industrial development of Saxony.
 Without the narrow-gauge tracks – that permitted industrial sidings to small companies in narrow and steep valleys – an industrial development in the poor Ore Mountain area of Saxony would have hardly been possible.

 However, it was soon evident that the narrow-gauge railways were not always up to task for all cargo demands.
 Mainly, the transloading of freight between the breaks of gauge was time-consuming and expensive.
 To avoid additional cargo handling on the Dresden-Klotzsche–Königsbrück line, a container system was tested ("Umsetzkästen") in which the whole cargo box of a freight car was transferred between standard and narrow-gauge frames.
 Since this railway was converted to standard gauge shortly after, the tests were abandoned.
-Instead, roll-block traffic was now favored.
+Instead, rollbock traffic was now favored.
 However, it was soon evident that piggy-backing standard-gauge freight cars onto the narrow-gauge tracks did not meet the initial goals of operating the narrow-gauge railways on a very small budget: The railways needed large investments to reinforce the tracks, increase the structure gauge to accommodate a larger loading gauge and to acquire stronger steam locomotives.